Home / Coffee Knowledge / Combating coffee borer (Broca) with organic agents

 Combating coffee borer (Broca) with organic agents

-2. Penetrating the outer skin of the insect
+2. Penetration of the insect's outer skin

 3. Development of the fungus inside the insect, which ultimately leads to death.